History of Dominican Republic in Timeline

 Between 1946 and 1949, the Dominican government purchased military aircraft and warships from the British government.

-Between 1937 and 1950, merengue music was promoted internationally by Dominican groups like Billo's Caracas Boys and Chapuseaux and Damiron.
+Between 1937 and 1950 merengue music was promoted internationally by Dominican groups like Billo's Caracas Boys, Chapuseaux and Damiron "Los Reyes del Merengue", Joseito Mateo, and others.

-On September 23, 1956, Ozzie Virgil Sr. made history as the first Dominican-born player in Major League Baseball (MLB).
+On September 23, 1956, Ozzie Virgil Sr. became the first Dominican-born player in Major League Baseball (MLB).

-The customs agreement in Dominican Republic would expire in 1956.
+The 50-year customs agreement with the US was meant to expire in 1956.

-On August 13, 1959, a C-47 transport aircraft flying from the Dominican Republic carrying military advisors and supplies landed at Trinidad airport and was seized by Castro's forces.
+On August 13, 1959, Fidel Castro seized a C-47 transport from the Dominican Republic carrying military advisors and supplies, leading to arrests in Cuba.

 On August 26, 1960, the United States severed diplomatic relations with the Dominican Republic.

-In 1960, the U.S. broke with Trujillo after his agents attempted to assassinate the Venezuelan president Rómulo Betancourt with a car bomb.
+In 1960, the U.S. broke with Trujillo after Trujillo's agents attempted to assassinate Venezuelan president Rómulo Betancourt with a car bomb.

-In January 1961 the United States suspended the export of trucks, parts, crude oil, gasoline and other petroleum products.
+In January 1961, the United States suspended the export of trucks, parts, crude oil, gasoline, and other petroleum products to the Dominican Republic.

 May 30, 1961: Assassination of Trujillo